Anstead

 AreaSearch assessment of residential development drivers sees a low level of activity in Anstead, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, sourced from statistical area data, indicates Anstead averaged approximately 9 new dwelling approvals annually.
-Between FY-21 and FY-25, around 45 homes were approved, with an additional 3 approved so far in FY-26.
-Over the past five financial years, supply has met or exceeded demand, with about 0.6 new residents arriving per new home on average.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Anstead averaged approximately 9 new dwelling approvals annually.
+Around 45 homes were approved in the past five financial years, from FY21 to FY25, with an additional 3 approved so far in FY26.
+This averages out to about 0.6 new residents per year arriving for each new home over these five years, indicating that supply is meeting or exceeding demand and supporting potential population growth while offering greater buyer choice.

-This suggests greater buyer choice and potential for population growth above projections.
-The average construction value of these homes is $547,000, indicating developers are targeting the premium market segment with higher-end properties.
-In FY-26, $2.0 million in commercial approvals have been registered, suggesting minimal commercial development activity compared to previous years.
-Compared to Greater Brisbane, Anstead has 85.0% more construction activity per person as of recent data.
+The average construction value of new homes is approximately $547,000, suggesting developers are targeting the premium market segment with higher-end properties.
+This financial year has seen around $2 million in commercial approvals registered, indicating minimal commercial development activity compared to previous years.
+In comparison, Anstead has 85.0% more construction activity per person than Greater Brisbane, offering greater choice for buyers despite a recent slowdown in building activity.
+All new constructions have been detached dwellings, maintaining the area's traditional low-density character and focusing on family homes appealing to those seeking space.

-However, building activity has slowed in recent years.
-All new constructions since FY-21 have been detached dwellings, maintaining the area's traditional low density character and focusing on family homes.
 With around 317 people per dwelling approval, Anstead exhibits characteristics of a low-density area.
-Population projections indicate stability or decline, which should reduce housing demand pressures and benefit potential buyers in the area.
+Population projections indicating stability or decline should reduce housing demand pressures, benefiting potential buyers in the area.

 Frequently Asked Questions - Development